 Asia’s financial center, Hong Kong is a highly developed and ludicrously fast-paced city that’s sure to leave any small-town visitor gasping for breath.
 Despite its rapid pace of life and breakneck work-play culture, this city is a convenient and rewarding place to live.

 Hong Kong is home to one of East Asia’s best public transportation systems, a robust international economy, and some of the best restaurants in the world.
 For those that want a taste of Asia without giving up the big city lifestyle, Hong Kong is the best place in the world to live.
+If you are a little uncertain about making the move, most retirees will recommend staying at a cheap Hong Kong hotel for a week or so to get an idea of whether or not you like the culture.

 While it lacks the business credibility of Shanghai or the massive production levels of Shenzhen, Beijing is widely regarded as China’s capital of culture.
 From gigantic temples to beautiful vistas and scenic parks, Beijing is one of China’s more livable large cities.